 Cathy: I did the entire financial aid process online on my phone while watching TV.
-It only took a few minutes to file the FAFSA, which was the only form I had to file.
-I had my tax information with me and just put it in.
+It only took a few minutes to file the FAFSA®, which was the only form I had to file.
 It was so easy I don't even remember it.
 A few weeks later I was notified that I had received my financial aid via email, logged in, reviewed and accepted the package, and completed entrance counseling to accept the federal loans.

 Jonathan: What was included in the financial aid package?

 Cathy: It was mostly federal loans and a work-study award.

 Jonathan: Yes, you have a work-study job.
 That's right.
 Can you tell me why you decided to take on a work-study job as someone who already works part time, is a full-time student, and a mother of a preschooler?